National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ### PPRL Data {#sec-access-background-pprl}

-PPRL, short for "Privacy-Preserving Record Linkage," is a strong cryptographic data handling technique allowing for the matching of records about individuals from different data sources, _without_ revealing to any party except the data sources themselves any identifying information about the individual.
+PPRL, short for "Privacy-Preserving Record Linkage", is a strong cryptographic data handling technique allowing for the matching of records about individuals from different data sources, _without_ revealing to any party except the data sources themselves any identifying information about the individual.
 While we won't describe how the process works here,